epinio/docs/docs/howtos/install_epinio_on_eks.md

 After execute 'kubectl apply', AWS will automatically:
   - Provision a new Application LB;
   - Create a Target Group pointing to your nginx-controller POD;
-  - Associate the Application LB and Target Group.
+  - Associate the Application LB and Target Group;
+  - Associate the Application LB with WAF.

 Get the ALB DNS name and create a CNAME dns entry pointing to it.
   - Record name: *.example.com